 Niels C. Holch is a founding partner of Holch & Erickson, LLP.
 He has more than thirty years of experience in both private practice and government service in Washington.
 In his private practice, he has represented clients on a wide range of issues before the United States Congress and various Executive Branch departments and agencies.
-These issues include financial market and investment management regulation, Native American law and policy, federal election law and regulation, and energy and environmental law and policy.
+These issues include financial market, investment management, and securities regulation; Native American law and policy; federal election law and regulation; and energy and environmental law and policy.

 Previously, Mr. Holch was Senior Vice President at Hill & Knowlton Public Affairs; Vice President and Counsel at Gray and Company Public Affairs; Legislative Representative for the American Iron and Steel Institute; and Professional Staff Member for the Re-Election Campaign of Representative Stewart McKinney (R-CT).

-Active in various nonprofit activities, Mr. Holch serves as the Executive Director of the Shareholder Communications Coalition (Washington, D.C.); Executive Director of the Coalition of Mutual Fund Investors (Washington, D.C.); Secretary of the Board of Directors for the Retirement Investing Institute (Lakewood, Colorado); Member of the Finance and Investment Committee and Governance Committee of the Luminis Health System; and Member of the Board of Trustees for the Anne Arundel Medical Center (Annapolis, Maryland).
+Active in various nonprofit activities, Mr. Holch serves as the Executive Director of the Shareholder Communications Coalition (Washington, D.C.); and as Chair of the Audit & Compliance Committee and Member of the Board of Trustees for the Luminis Health System (Annapolis, Maryland).

-Mr. Holch also served as a Member of the Board of Trustees for The Key School in Annapolis Maryland from 2004-2018, and as President of the Board from 2007-2010.
+Mr. Holch also served as President and a Member of the Board of Trustees at The Key School in Annapolis Maryland.

 Mr. Holch has received five patents for co-inventing the first cashless slot machine to be developed in the United States.
 He also has received three patents for inventing a series of electronic casino games utilizing a pari-mutuel wagering format.